 So now every spring during one of the most unique metro Detroit events, Detroiters rally together to celebrate and declare that the city is not dead.
 The city is flourishing and the city is free from the Nain Rouge.

-This family-friendly event runs from 1 until 3 p.m. on Sunday.
+This family-friendly event runs 1-3 p.m. on Sunday.
 It’s free and parental guidance is recommended.

 For more on the Marche du Nain Rouge, which returns to Midtown in Detroit, see the Metro Parent listing.